gravity9-tech/mongo-cse/README.md

 As of version 1.0.0 it is not yet possible to spread partitions across multiple JVMs.
 However, such a feature is planned for future releases.

-Version 1.0.0 enables you, however, to handle change streams from different collections on different JVMs as MongoCDCManager's created for different collections are completely independent.
+Version 1.0.0 enables you, however, to handle change streams from different collections on different JVMs as MongoCSEManager's created for different collections are completely independent.

 ### MongoDB versions